rafaavc/tuw-aic/README.md

     - Bolts - Data transformers which process data from other spouts and bolts
     - Redis sink - Writes entries to `redis` according to its connected input bolts
 - `supervisor` - The Apache Storm supervisor which provides workers for processing the topology
-- `interface-server` - Backend for the service interface.
+- `interface-server` - The Spring dashboard backend which serves as the interface between Storm/Redis and the frontend
+- `frontend` - The Vue dashboard frontend which visualizes the data received from the backend

 ## How to run